Membership

 • New language to provide guidance for resignation from the Board

 This new language provides parameters for a board member to resign from the Board.
-This was the attorney's recommendation to ensure that we have a process in place.
+This was our attorney’s recommendation to ensure that we have a process in place.

 • Section 11.
 Vacancies